 After the war, Hitler's Eagles Nest was going to be razed like many of the other Berchtesgaden area buildings with Nazi associations.
 Bavarian District President Jakob intervened to save it and now it is one of the few local buildings from the Nazi period that still remain and can be viewed in more or less its original condition.

 It is interesting to compare a current photo of the reception room with a watercolor of the same room done by Hitler himself.
 The window glass is a little different, but the wall sconces look the same.

 To see a great collection of "then and now" photos of the Eagle's Nest, take a look at www.thirdreichruins.com.

 Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
 This helps me provide all the free information I post on this website.
 Thank you for your support!

-There are guided tours to the Eagle's Nest that leave from Salzburg, Munich and Berchtesgaden.
+There are guided tours to the Eagle's Nest that leave from Munich, Salzburg and Berchtesgaden.

 A great local tour to the Eagle's Nest leaves from Berchtesgaden, given by eagles-nest-tours.com.
 It's a 4-hour, guided tour which includes a tour of the Dokumentation Center and its bunkers on the Obersalzberg, in addition to the trip up to the Eagle's Nest and a tour of the building.
+I've been on this tour and highly recommend it.
 Euro 55.